Dart-o-s/aos_fc/plan.md

     [x] DONE 2025-06-14 19:11 on launch check if "objectbox database" is set up, otherwise
         - copy assets to object box

-    [o] OPEN select initial deck for learning
+    [O] OPEN select initial deck for learning
-        [o] OPEN as this is a hobby project - I just open my thai page for now [-] create catalog of existing decks, OBSOLET we can list them from the boxes
+        [O] OPEN as this is a hobby project - I just open my thai page for now [-] create catalog of existing decks, OBSOLET we can list them from the boxes

+### Menu to move Card to Chapters
+    [X] DONE 2025-06-15 02:51 as the title says

 ### Menu to Jump to Chapters
-    [ ] OPEN as the title says
+    [ ] OPEN move the current "move card" ActionBar Menu into longpress?

 ### New Deck
     [ ] use "Import" Editor, for import and creating new Decks, add a menu or button to use file picker